 The medical community of doctors, nurses, and hospitals are trained to care for the sick and heal the wounded.
 Unfortunately, not all patients are provided with careful, common sense medical treatment.
 When the actions of caretakers cross the line into medical malpractice, patients may decide that a lawsuit is the only way to recover damages.

 When building a medical malpractice case, start with an experienced attorney that fully understands the medical malpractice lawsuit process.
 From the initial investigation to trial perpetration, building a medical malpractice case is a lengthy process that rarely follows a prescribed path to final settlement.

-Medical Malpractice Lawsuit Process
+What Is the Medical Malpractice Lawsuit Process?

 Building a medical malpractice case requires extensive knowledge of the lawsuit process.
 The attorneys at Lisa S. Levine law firm have years of experience moving a malpractice suit through the various stages.
 If you have been injured by a medical professional or caretaker and are considering a lawsuit, there are five steps that apply in most cases:

 - Initial Investigation: The first stage focuses on the search for medical negligence and an injury to the patient resulting from that negligence.
 Evaluation of medical records and expert review will help the medical malpractice lawyers at Lisa S. Levine law firm decide how to proceed in the process.

 - Filing Suit: If the initial investigation reveals strong evidence linking the patient injury to medical provider negligence, your attorneys will file a lawsuit on your behalf.

 - Pre-Trial Discovery: Building a medical malpractice case requires evidence.
 During the third phase, experts in medical malpractice are given written discovery and transcripts of depositions to confirm and finalize their opinions concerning the case.